freelan-developers/freelan/BUILD.md

 The root directory also contains a solution file (`.sln`) that references all the sub-projects.

 The resulting binaries will be located in the [install](install) directory.

+### Mac OSX

+On Mac OSX, an additional SCons target exists to build the freelan installation package:

+> scons package

+The package will be generated at the root of the repository.